With the turn of a new year, like many others, I take time to reflect on the year that has past and to set goals and to dream for the year ahead.

 - I collaged scraps from different months onto the board.

 - I wasn’t sure if medium alone would hold the scrolls in place so I posted the question in the encaustic critique Facebook group.
-I followed the advice of Joyce Watts Coolidge and drilled holes and tied the scrolls on.
+I drilled holes and tied the scrolls on.
 I liked the idea that the months were all tied together.

 - I further fused the scrolls, twine and the panel